European-XFEL/Karabo-slsDetectors/doc/source/troubleshooting.rst

 `Frame Rate Out` is not 0, but no images are visible in the GUI
 ---------------------------------------------------------------

+First check that the flag `onlineDisplayEnable` on the receiver device is enabled.

-It could be that the GUI server is malfunctioning.
+If the flag is set to ``True``, then it could be that the GUI server is malfunctioning.
 In case there is a second GUI server available for the topic, try to switch to that one.